aliaksander-samuseu/docs-3.0.1/source/admin-guide/attribute.md

 ![Show Active Attribute](../img/admin-guide/attribute/admin_attribute_show.png)

-The Gluu Server administrator can make changes, such as changing the status to active/inactive, to an attribute after clicking on it.
+The Gluu Server administrator can make changes to attributes, such as changing their status to active/inactive, by clicking on a specific attribute.

 ![Attributes](../img/admin-guide/attribute/admin_attribute_attribute.png)

+## Custom Attributes
 Additional custom attributes can be added in below way

+ - Become user 'ldap'
  - Add custom attribute to /opt/gluu/schema/openldap/custom.schema
    - In this below example 'customTest' is our custom attribute :
 ```